The pandemic has been tough for all of us. Together we need to flatten the curve for everyone struggling with their mental health.

 - Check in on yourself - are you doing everything you can to be mentally healthy?
 Our ambassadors offer some great guidance on that here.
 We also have our ALERT tips to help too.

-- Check in on the people around you: always be available, trust your instincts
+- Check in on the people around you: listen to what they're saying, let them know you're there for them and be available and trust your instincts.

 - Keep listening and learning